sdr-enthusiasts/docker-readsb-protobuf/README.md

 - The range achievable by each gain level
 - The signal-to-noise ratio of the receiver

 The ranking process is done by sorting the gain levels for each statistic from worst to best, then awarding points.
 0 points are awarded for the worst gain level, 1 point for the next gain level all the way up to several points for the best gain level (total number of points is the number of gain levels tested).
-The number of points for each gain level is totalled, and the optimal gain level is the level with the largest number of points.
+The number of points for each gain level is totaled, and the optimal gain level is the level with the largest number of points.
 Any gain level with a percentage of "strong signals" outside of `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN` is discarded.

 Using this method, auto-gain tried to achieve the best balance of range, tracks and signal-to-noise ratio, whilst ensuring an appropriate number of "strong signals".

 The auto-gain system will work as follows:

-### Initialisation Stage
+### Initialization Stage

-In the initialisation process:
+In the initialization process:

 1. `readsb` is set to maximum gain (`AUTOGAIN_MAX_GAIN_VALUE`).
 1. Results are collected up to `AUTOGAIN_INITIAL_PERIOD` (up to 2 hours by default).